Author FAQs

 What does OBE stand for?

-What is The Last Telegram about?
+What is Quiet Heretics about?

-Is The Last Telegram based on real events?
+Is Quiet Heretics based on real events?

-Why write satire about the United Nations?
+Why write a literary novel about the United Nations?

 Who would read this book?